 With its short white picket fence and bold red front door, this home seems open and inviting and ready to welcome visitors in from the moment they see it.
 Some well-groomed shrubbery bordering the house itself speaks volumes about the care one would expect to find inside the home.

 “Stuffed to the brim” might be a better way to put it.
-The fact that this front lawn is reduced physically to a few square feet between the sidewalk and the landscaping is overlooked because of the vibrant sweeping landscaping leading from the lawn up to the house itself.
-Various flowers interspersed with shrubs, trees, even a large rock or two provide a lovely visual feast.
+In this example, the front lawn is reduced to a few square feet between the sidewalk while the landscaping is overlooked.
+The vibrant sweeping landscaping leading from the lawn up to the house is the centerpiece of this design.

 No matter how beautifully flower-ful your front yard is (or isn’t) to begin with, window boxes overflowing with vibrant blooms adds a delightful element to any home’s curb appeal.
 Celebrate the growing season with some gorgeous window boxes!

 Window boxes can be added in all shapes and sizes, and they can be tailored to fit the size of your home.
 You could even have a go at making them yourself if you feel like trying a DIY project for your front yard.

 A flowering tree and climbing flower in this clean, modest front yard landscaping raise both the visual height of the yard itself but also the classiness of the home overall.
 Make sure you add a variety of heights in your landscaping for maximum curb appeal.

-Beautiful.
 After a busy day at work or school, your family will be welcomed home with this relaxing entryway.
 The textures and materials used in this front yard evoke a calming feeling that will continue as you head into your home.

-Whether hung from the eaves of your house or on a hook out in the front yard landscaping itself, flowering baskets are a beautiful way to offer instant, fresh color and appeal to your home.
+Whether hung from the eaves of your house or on a hook out in the front yard landscaping itself, flowering baskets are a beautiful way to offer instant, fresh color, and appeal to your home.
 Bonus: They can be changed up every year for a fresh new look to your front yard.

 Low Maintenance Boxwoods

-21. A Front Yard Rose Garden
+Front Yard Rose Garden

 Roses are one of the most beautiful flowers out there, and adding them to your front yard will completely transform this space.
 Backyard Garden Lover offers us a full selection of ideas for adding roses to your front yard, which could be as simple as just adding a few bushes or completely transforming your front windows.

 If you have a larger front yard, consider adding a rose walkway, which will make a spectacular first impression when you welcome guests to your home this year.
-Roses come in so many different varieties and colors, so you’ll have no issue finding an option that suits the décor and style of your home.
+Roses come in so many different varieties and colors, so you’ll have no issue finding an option that suits the decor and style of your home.

-22. Small and Subtle Window Boxes
+Subtle Window Boxes

 If you don’t have the space in your home to add a huge window box display as we showcased earlier, you’ll love these subtle window boxes from HGTV.
-They’ll show you how to make your own window boxes from scratch, and the great news is that they are rot-resistant.
+They’ll show you how to make your window boxes from scratch, and the great news is that they are rot-resistant.

-23. A Raised Flower Bed
+Raised Flower Bed

 Home Sweet Roman shows us how to achieve their front yard transformation, where they created an incredible raised flower bed.
 You’ll add curb appeal with this addition to your home, which is a really sleek and stylish way to upgrade the front of your home.

-24. A Bicycle Planter
+DIY Bicycle Planter